Xalaphas/RaylibCSharpGame/README.md

 # Pong Multiplayer Game

 This is a local multiplayer pong game made with *raylib*, a very powerfull **library** for ***game development***.
-I writte the code with *C#*, follow on Coda Nova youtube Chanel
+I writte the code with *C#*, following on Coda Nova youtube Chanel

 ![image](https://github.com/user-attachments/assets/4bfd1a75-b979-411a-8f51-12631c890c96)